hazelcast/fraud-detection-onnx/README.md

 * Now, you need to [create a 'Transactions' topic](https://docs.confluent.io/cloud/current/get-started/index.html#step-2-create-a-ak-topic) in your cluster

-Make sure you name your Topic "Transactions" :important:
+Make sure you name your Topic "Transactions".
+It is important!

 ![Topic Screenshot](./images/kafka-topic.png)